Geb-algebra/a-pile-of-useless-codes-built-up-by-ai-agent-and-an-incompetent-operator-geb-algebra/.ai/notes.md

 - The UI should follow the step-by-step flow described in the project brief
 - Need to balance simplicity for domain experts with power for effective modeling

+### LLM Provider Dependencies

+- The application depends on external LLM providers
+- Need to handle API rate limits, errors, and fallbacks
+- Need to ensure consistent responses across different providers
+- Need to handle the cost of API calls for users

+### Export Functionality

+- The export functionality needs to be refined
+- Need to implement the diagram generation functionality
+- Need to design a clear and useful format for the exported model

 ## Evolution of Project Decisions

-- The project is in its initial development phase
+- The project has progressed from the initial development phase to implementing the LLM domain
-- Core domain model for the modeling domain has been established
+- The LLM domain has been implemented with a client-side BYOK strategy
+- The modeling services have been updated to use the LLM domain
-- Next major focus is implementing the LLM domain and user interface
+- The next focus is on developing the user interface for the domain modeling process

 ## Tool Usage Patterns